federico-terzi/federico-terzi.github.io/_posts/2019-08-23-how-to-force-github-pages-to-rebuild-jekyll-website.markdown

 And then type the password.

-### What if I get a 404 error

-If you encounter a 404 error, double-check the URL and the credentials that you inserted, as they are probably incorrect.
+**If you encounter a 404 error**, double-check the URL and the credentials that you inserted, as they are probably incorrect.